Photometry with XGA

 [149.74602109 -11.24036252] deg

-We can also easily convert between any combination of these units, and here I demonstrate how to convert the user supplied coordinates (used when the cluster was defined), as well as the peak coordinates found during declaration:
+We can also easily convert between any combination of these units, and here it is demonstrated how to convert the user supplied coordinates (used when the cluster was defined), as well as the peak coordinates found during declaration:

 [27]: